NeedHotWaifus/Suraware/README.md

 If you discover vulnerabilities in these evasion techniques, please disclose responsibly:

 1. Do NOT publish details publicly before coordinated disclosure
-2. Contact author via academic channels
+2. Open an issue on the GitHub repository
-3. Allow 90 days for response before public disclosure
+3. Allow reasonable time for response before public disclosure
-4. Do NOT exploit vulnerabilities maliciously
+4. Do NOT exploit vulnerabilities in unauthorized systems

 ---